sandeep-1010-cool/Pulumi/Basics/Organizing Projects & Stacks.md

-Sure!
-Here's a simple and well-structured summary of the key points about Pulumi projects from the page:

 1. What is a Pulumi Project?
 - A Pulumi project is a folder with a Pulumi.yaml file.
 - The Pulumi.yaml file defines important info about the project, like the programming runtime and metadata.